kiranvad/pyMECSim/README.md

     url          = {https://github.com/kiranvad/pyMECSim}
     }
 ```
-To install as a package, run
+To install as a package, run (THIS CURRENTLY DOESN'T WORK)
 ```bash
 pip install pymecsim==1.0
 ```